AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

     - Open your application's **build.gradle** file and under **android/defaultConfig** add:

         ~~~groovy
-        multiDexEnabled true
         renderscriptTargetApi 14
         renderscriptSupportModeEnabled true
         ~~~

 ## Loading Ver-ID

+Ver-ID must be loaded before you can run face detection sessions or compare faces.

-Ver-ID is loaded implicitly with all API calls.
-The load operation may take up to a couple of seconds.
-You may wish to load Ver-ID before calling the API if you want to minimise the delay between issuing the API call and the Ver-ID Credentials user interface appearing.
+The load operation may take up to a few of seconds.
+Load Ver-ID using the `load` call:

-You may also load Ver-ID using the `load` call if you are unable to specify your API secret in your app's plist or manifest file.

 ~~~javascript
 verid.load(function() {